iknowaditya/food-delivery-fullstack/README.md

 - **Friends and Family**: A heartfelt thank you to friends and family for their unwavering support and encouragement throughout the development process.

-Your contributions, inspiration, and support have been invaluable in bringing the Yumm Yumm Food App to life!
+Your contributions, inspiration, and support have been invaluable in bringing the DesiBite Food App to life!
 ## Contributing

 Contributions are welcome!
-We appreciate any suggestions, improvements, or feedback to enhance the Yumm Yumm Food App.
+We appreciate any suggestions, improvements, or feedback to enhance the DesiBite Food App.
 To contribute: